Road resurfacing

 Why are these works happening?

 Resurfacing roads is like painting your house – it protects and waterproofs it from the elements to keep it in good working order.
+When that surface layer starts to deteriorate, it needs to be repaired and maintained to ensure the more vulnerable lower layers are protected, keeping our roads safe and driveable.

 My street looks alright.
 Why is it being resurfaced?

 Although a road may look fine, over time the surface deteriorates.
 Small cracks allow water to get under the road surface.
 If left untreated, potholes or more serious damage can occur.
-This can happen rapidly, especially in large weather events.
+This can happen rapidly, especially in significant weather events.

 How are streets selected to be part of the resurfacing program?

 We consider all roads.
 Our road planning and traffic engineers use computer-aided technology to help select and prioritise streets that need resurfacing.
-They also consider things like:
+They consider things like:

 - traffic volume